 As the birthplace of modern football, Britain is awash with clubs and museums which celebrate the best of the beautiful game.
-And as England prepare to host Italy at Wembley for the finale of the Euros this Sunday, there’s no time like now to get inspired by our sporting history!
+And as England gets ready to host the UEFA Women's Euro 2022 in ten locations across the country, there’s no time like now to get inspired by our sporting history!
 For fans keen to immerse themselves in the tournament, or enjoy a slice of Britain’s footballing heritage during a future visit, here are some of the highlights in store…

 Football as it’s known today can trace its roots back to the second half of the 1800s, when efforts were made to combine the many different sets of rules being used.

 One set of regulations was created by the world’s oldest club, Sheffield FC, founded in 1857, but their use was not constant across the country.
 This ultimately led to the formation of the Football Association, when a number of teams met at the Freemasons Tavern in Covent Garden – now the Freemasons Arms – in 1863.
 Over the course of six meetings, new rules were agreed, although they were not to everyone’s tastes, as many clubs instead opted to form the Rugby Football Union in 1871.

 Several championships continued to operate without a uniform set of rules, but the formation of the International Football Association Board (IFAB) in 1886 saw the sanctioning of 17 basic laws for the game.
 It’s a period showcased in Netflix show The English Game, which explores the class divides which were prevalent in sport at the time.